k-barton/komodor/README.md

 This extension has initially been a slimmed-down fork of [Sciviews-K](https://community.komodoide.com/packages/addons/sciviews-k/) by Philippe Grosjean, but since then it has been largely rewritten.
-It is compatible with Komodo Edit 7 to 11.
+It is compatible with Komodo 7 to 11.
 It has been tested on Windows and Linux.

 **Note:** Komodo, since version 9.2, provides its own R syntax highlighting which is not compatible with this add-on.
 Therefore "R" language provided by